ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/studio/database/Queries/query-view.markdown

     * Number of results
     * Results status
     * Query duration
-    * The index or collection used by this query
+    * The index used by this query.
-    * ETag
+      May be an index that was explicitly called by the query, or an index that RavenDB created internally [for collection queries](../../../client-api/faq/what-is-a-collection#collection-usages).
+    * An ETag for the used index, indicating which documents were indexed, deleted, etc.
 5. **Export Results as CSV File**
     * Click to store **all query results columns** in a CSV file.
     * Click the drop-down menu and select "Export visible columns only"